Does LASIK Hurt?

 Immediately prior to your LASIK surgery, eye drops will be applied to your eyes to thoroughly numb them throughout the procedure.

-During the first step of LASIK the creation of the protective corneal flap with a laser or an instrument called a microkeratome you will likely feel some pressure on your eye.
+During the first step of LASIK — the creation of the protective corneal flap with a laser or an instrument called a microkeratome — you will likely feel some pressure on your eye.
 But typically this is not painful, and the sensation lasts less than a minute.
+Parts of the LASIK procedure may feel unusual, but many patients find it is quicker and more comfortable than they thought it was going to be.

 When you return home from your LASIK surgery and the anesthesia (numbing) eye drops wear off, it's common to experience sensitivity to light, watery eyes, and mild to moderate eye discomfort for a few hours.
 Generally, if this is bothersome, over-the-counter pain medications will ease the discomfort.